-The performance of regularized least-squares estimation in noisy compressed sensing is analyzed in the limit when the dimensions of the measurement matrix grow large.
-The sensing matrix is considered to be from a class of random ensembles that encloses as special cases standard Gaussian, row-orthogonal, geometric, and so-called T-orthogonal constructions.
-Source vectors that have non-uniform sparsity are included in the system model.
-Regularization based on l(1)-norm and leading to LASSO estimation, or basis pursuit denoising, is given the main emphasis in the analysis.
-Extensions to l(2)-norm and zero-norm regularization are also briefly discussed.
+Performance of regularized least-squares estimation in noisy compressed sensing is studied in the limit when the problem dimensions grow large.
+The sensing matrix is sampled from the rotationally invariant ensemble that encloses as special cases the standard IID and row-orthogonal constructions.
 The analysis is carried out using the replica method in conjunction with some novel matrix integration results.
-Numerical experiments for LASSO are provided to verify the accuracy of the analytical results.
-The numerical experiments show that for noisy compressed sensing, the standard Gaussian ensemble is a suboptimal choice for the measurement matrix.
-Orthogonal constructions provide a superior performance in all considered scenarios and are easier to implement in practical applications.
-It is also discovered that for non-uniform sparsity patterns, the T-orthogonal matrices can further improve the mean square error behavior of the reconstruction when the noise level is not too high.
-However, as the additive noise becomes more prominent in the system, the simple row-orthogonal measurement matrix appears to be the best choice out of the considered ensembles.
+The numerical experiments show that for noisy compressed sensing, the standard IID ensemble is a suboptimal choice for the measurement matrix.
+Orthogonal constructions provide a superior performance in all considered scenarios and are easier to implement in practice.

 Place, publisher, year, edition, pages

 2014.
 3185-3189 p.

 , IEEE International Symposium on Information Theory - Proceedings, ISSN 2157-8095 ; 6875422